 Commissioner Dianne Edmondson

-If you would like to receive an e-newsletter, please contact Commissioner Edmondson at [email protected] You may phone her at 972-434-3960 or visit her office in the Southwest Courthouse, 6200 Canyon Falls Drive, Suite 900 in Flower Mound.
+You may phone Precinct 4 Commissioner Dianne Edmondson at 972-434-3960.
+Her office is located in the Southwest Courthouse, 6200 Canyon Falls Drive, Suite 900, in Flower Mound.